 Reed Auditorium in the Trustee Science Center

 This spacious auditorium provides a flexible reception venue for medium to large wedding parties.
 Able to accommodate a banquet style setup or a dance floor with cocktail tables, this room can be customized to meet the needs of your special day.
 The east facing wall of large bay windows and the modern design of Reed Auditorium give this space a modern and classy feel.
 Additionally, this auditorium is very close to Stone Chapel for a convenient transition from wedding to reception.
-The price of renting this auditorium is $150, which is included in the eight hour reservation of the chapel.
 This room also includes projector and A/V capabilities and a kitchenette with a sink and full sized fridge attached to the north end of the auditorium.
 This auditorium is easily handicap accessible.

 The Hoblit Suite in the Freeman Panhellenic Building

 This cozy and classy room is an excellent choice for all small to medium sized receptions, comfortably accommodating 100 people.
 This room comes equipped with sound capabilities and a kitchenette for convenience.
 It is located just off of a large parking lot on Summit Avenue and is clearly marked for ease of transition from the Stone Chapel.
 This room is also easily handicap accessible.
-The rental price for this room is $150 for day (eight hours of your choosing).
-To book this room, please contact the Dean of Students office at firstname.lastname@example.org or (417) 873-7215.
+To book this room, please contact Christie Garrison at email@example.com or (417) 873-7200.

 The Findlay Student Center Ballroom

 This rustic yet elegant ballroom is the perfect venue for an intimate to medium sized reception.
 Its beautiful hardwood floors and wall of windows overlooks our Kellogg Green space, giving the room a very open feel.
 According to the setup desired, we are able to cater to your needs.
 This room comes equipped with full sound capabilities.
 With a large parking lot adjacent and Stone Chapel nearby on campus, the Ballroom would be a convenient and beautiful space to celebrate your special occasion.
 This building is easily handicap accessible.
-To book this room, please contact the Dean of Students office at email@example.com or (417) 873-7215.
+To book this room, please contact Christie Garrison at firstname.lastname@example.org or (417) 873-7200.

 Stone Chapel has a wealth of history held within its walls.
 Once the location of compulsory chapel services for Drury students, it now is a favorite location for weddings, VIP receptions, The Open Table events, and a community resource.